-About Levels of Goverment
+About Levels of Government

-What is a Local Authority?
+What is a UK Local Authority?

 - At a very local level in rural and small town areas there are town and parish councils in England and community councils in Wales with limited powers